CodeYourFuture/curriculum/org-cyf-guides/content/contributing/minutes/index.md

   * [Example doc](https://docs.google.com/document/d/1zJomRiMshLluuWq_F_dM8fAxSM-ljmZZrl4H1o9aZxc/edit?tab=t.0)
 * Sally: Centre for Public Impact have awarded us a grant to run an AI Essentials track
   * [Press release](https://centreforpublicimpact.org/ai-opportunity-fund/)
-  * Will run by Google, essentially it's a version of their online video course
+  * Will run by their provided trainers, essentially it's a version of their online video course
   * Workshops will run on Saturdays
     * Approx 50% capacity assigned to London as that's where we have ~50% trainees
   * Scheduled for Feb 2025